Stereo101/python-MidiToVirtualPianoMacro/README.md

 	playSong.exe uses ctypes to execute the keypress as they appear

-IMPORTANT: 	The tempo defaults to 180 and must be set manually, this is too fast for most songs, finick with it in song.txt.
+IMPORTANT: 	The tempo defaults to 120 unless a tempo meta event occurs within the midifile.

 			The song's original tempo may not be the correct one to put in the song.txt file (It was for all my trials but I imagine this will not always be the case)

+			For some songs the tempo is changed midsong many times over, and nothing is in place to account for that, so the last tempo recorded is the tempo it pulls from the midi and puts at the top of song.txt.

 Note: This program did work with a multiple instrument midi file, but gave very confusing results.